A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and repulsive potentials: CORRELATION BETWEEN STRUCTURE AND DYNAMICS AT MICROSCOPIC LEVEL

-Note that this study aims to understand the system specific role the SOP plays in the dynamics.
-Thus we also plot $C_{R}^{*}$, $MI^{*}$ and $\Delta S_{2}$ as a function of average softness $\big<S\big>$(Figs. \ref{Fig_Lmax}(b), \ref{Fig_Lmax}(d) and \ref{Fig_Lmax}(f)). $C_{R}^{*}$ and $MI^{*}$ show system specific dependence on the average softness value.
-At the same value of average softness, the correlation between the structure and dynamics is more for the LJ system and the correlation also grows faster with the decrease of the average softness value.
-For the same value of average softness, the difference in the local structure of the hard and soft particles is also more for the LJ system leading to the higher values of $\Delta S_{2}$.
-Thus not only in terms of temperature but also in terms of average softness parameters, the community information of these two systems is different.
-Since $\Delta S_{2}$ vs $1/\big<S\big>$ shows a linear behaviour, we can write $\Delta S_{2} = a_{0} + a_{1}/\big<S\big>$.
+Since $\Delta S_{2}(1/\beta\Phi_{r})$ vs. $\big<1/\beta \Phi_{r}\big>^{-1}$ shows a linear behaviour, we can write $\Delta S_{2}(1/\beta\Phi_{r}) = a_{0} + a_{1}*\big<1/\beta \Phi_{r}\big>^{-1}$.
 As mentioned before, Coslovich and coworkers suggested that the temperature dependence of the community information can be used as a proxy for structural fragility \cite{coslovich2020}.
-Here we find that the temperature dependence of $\Delta S_{2}$ is dependent on the temperature dependence of $\big<S\big>$ and also the parameter $a_{1}$.
+Here we find that the temperature dependence of $\Delta S_{2}(1/\beta\Phi_{r})$ is dependent on the temperature dependence of $\big<1/\beta \Phi_{r}\big>$ and also the parameter $a_{1}$.
 Thus the study shows that there may be two contributions to structural fragility.
-The first is the temperature dependence of the average structure, which is captured by the average quantities like $S^{ma}$, $\big<S\big>$ and other such structural order parameters.
+The first is the temperature dependence of the average structure, which is captured by the average quantities like $\big<1/\beta \Phi_{r}\big>$ and other such structural order parameters.
 However, a second contribution comes from the variation of the local structures of different communities (hard and soft) for the same value of the average quantity.
-The latter contribution can be measured in terms of the slope of the $\Delta S_{2}$ vs $1/\big<S\big>$ plot, $a_{1}$.
+The latter contribution can be measured in terms of the slope of the $\Delta S_{2}(1/\beta\Phi_{r})$ vs. $\big<1/\beta \Phi_{r}\big>^{-1}$ plot, $a_{1}$.
 The slope is higher for the LJ system.
-This is quite similar to what we observe for the kinetic fragility from the $\Delta E^{ma}$ vs $1/S^{ma}$ relationship (Fig. \ref{macro_study}(d)).
-Thus it appears that the system specificity of the correlation between the dynamics and the softness parameter is connected to how different the local structures are for the hard and soft particles and how well we can describe them in terms of different communities.
+This is quite similar to what we observe for the kinetic fragility from the $\Delta E^{ma}$ vs. $\big<1/\beta \Phi_{r}\big>^{-1}$ relationship (Fig. \ref{macro_study}(d)).
+Thus it appears that the system specificity of the correlation between the dynamics and the SOP is connected to how different the local structures are for the hard and soft particles and how well we can describe them in terms of different communities.